 Note: Both of these studies use the term “chin-ups,” when they’re actually describing “pull-ups” (i.e. the exercise was done with a pronated grip, where your palms face away from you).

-So, if pull-ups and lat pulldowns both work the lats to a similar degree, why do I think that pulldowns are a better lat exercise?
+So, if pull-ups and lat pulldowns both work the lats to a similar degree, why do I think that pulldowns are a better choice for your lat workouts?